 Emily Yan, Communications Assistant

 Undergraduate Student, Environmental Science and Environmental Economics and Policy.
 Emily is a fourth year student from sunny Los Angeles, pursuing her passion for the environment and sustainable food systems.
-More specifically, she is interested in the ethics of our food systems, food access and equity, and labor rights for food workers.
+Her interest in food systems stemmed from her love of food and eating growing up.
 Emily is excited to be working with the Communications team, and she hopes that her work at BFI will contribute to the organization’s goals and motivate others to learn more about our food systems.
 When she’s not working on communications for BFI, you can find her at Berkeley Bowl amongst the amazing produce sections, being a frantic plant mother, and chasing cute corgis on the street!